DontEatThemCookies/esolang/Brainfuck 4 Humans/BF4HC.md

 # brainfuck for humans compiler (bf4hc)

-**bf4hc** is the de-facto official implementation of the bf4h esoteric language.
+**bf4hc** is the official implementation of the bf4h esoteric language.
 It transcompiles bf4h programs into plain Brainfuck, and is 100% compliant with the specification for bf4h.
 All comments are ignored and do not make it into the output.

 ## Requirements
 * Python 3.6 or newer installed